This post may contain affiliate links. Please read our disclosure policy.

 Storing & reheating:

-• This and most seafood dishes are best enjoyed immediately, but you can store in an airtight container in the fridge for a couple of days.
+• This and most seafood dishes are best enjoyed immediately, but you can store them in an airtight container in the fridge for a couple of days.

 • This dish will not freeze well.